-As each member organization shares Cyber Threat Intel across the sector the virtual landing space for malicious attackers is reduced.
+As each member organization shares Cyber Threat Intel across the sector, the virtual landing space for malicious attackers is reduced.

-NH-ISAC’s General Membership Models, defined by the leading representatives of the nation’s health sector, is based on an organization’s business structure and annual revenues.
+H-ISAC’s General Membership Models, defined by the leading representatives of the nation’s health sector, is based on an organization’s business structure and annual revenues.
 All members receive the same services.
 Click here to view the varying levels of membership available.

-Information and Analysis Centers (ISACs) were created in 1998 under Presidential Decision Directive-63 (PDD-63) to advance the security of critical infrastructure/Key Resources (CIKR) sectors – those sectors deemed vital to the well being of a nation – through the sharing of information within an among the sectors and with government.
+Information Sharing and Analysis Centers (ISACs) were created in 1998 under Presidential Decision Directive-63 (PDD-63) to advance the security of critical infrastructure/Key Resources (CIKR) sectors – those sectors deemed vital to the well being of a nation – through the sharing of information within and among the sectors and with government.
 Information Sharing and Analysis Organizations (ISAOs), first defined in the Homeland Security Act of 2002 are entities or organizations, public or private, formal or informal, non-profit or for-profit that voluntarily form to share information with each other and are not necessarily tied to critical infrastructure sectors.

 ISACs are the original ISAOs for the critical infrastructure sectors.
 However, ISACs play a much bigger role in critical infrastructure protection and resilience than just sharing information.
 ISACs are a vital operational component in the national partnership framework.
-ISACs work through the National Infrastructure Protection Plan (NIPP-13) and collaborate with sector specific agencies and coordinating councils to perform structured collaboration within anestablished role in incident response across the CIKR.
-They are recognized as the designated arms for dissemination of information, manage and set the threat levels, have strong reach and subject matter expertise within their respective sectors.
+ISACs work through the National Infrastructure Protection Plan (NIPP-13) and collaborate with sector specific agencies and coordinating councils to perform structured collaboration within an established role in incident response across the CIKR.
+They are recognized as the designated arms for dissemination of information, manage and set the threat levels, and have strong reach and subject matter expertise within their respective sectors.
 ISACs are all-hazards and look at both cyber and physical.
-They provide a sector perspective and allow for annonymization and aggregation of data.
+They provide a sector perspective and allow for anonymization and aggregation of data.